 I’ve had my years of being “addicted” to running.
-I started jogging in the rubberized field not far from my home.
-It started slowly until my body was able to handle fast running.
+I started jogging on the rubberized field not far from my home.
+It started slow until my body was able to handle fast running.
 It was such a fulfilling routine for me.
 Not only did I lose a lot of weight, but I also felt my resistance getting stronger and my breathing was easier as my lungs expanded.
 Everything good actually followed after that – my skin glowed, my belly got smaller and smaller by the day, and I got stronger – physically and mentally.
-According to Kjersti Nelson, LMFT, “Daily runs leave a person feeling accomplished, and will really solidify or kickstart a healthy wellness-based habit.”

 Signs to Watch Out For

 That was when I got worried and anxious.
-According to Scott Bea, PsyD, “Anxiety is really a reaction in our body and brain that can be a feeling of worry, apprehension, sometimes excitement in anticipation of an event or in the face of uncertainties.”
 It was frustrating to feel weak when I had been eating and exercising enough.
 But when I came across an article about overrunning, it made me realize how much stress I have put my body in.
 I was experiencing the results of overrunning – too much, too soon, too often, too fast.